zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-python/README.md

 ---

-Finally, we have to check for the uniqueness in the 3x3 box.
+Finally, we have to check for the uniqueness of the 3x3 box.

 ---